marcderbauer/songcrawler/README.md

 This program was built using <code>Python 3.10</code>.
 Older versions may work, but are currently not supported.
+So far I have only tested this on OSX.
+I plan on testing this on Windows in the future, but it may currently not work.

 You will also need to setup access to the Spotify and Genius APIs.
 More on that below.